-Zakat, Tax And Customs Foils Two Attempts To Smuggle Over 8 Kg Of Shabu
+Zakat, Tax and Customs foils two attempts to smuggle over 8 kg of Shabu

-RIYADH , SAUDI ARABIA , September 4, 2023/EINPresswire/ -- The Zakat, Tax and Customs Authority was able to foil two attempts to smuggle 8,763 kilograms of the narcotic substance "Shabu," at Al Batha and King Khalid International Airport ports, which were discovered concealed in a private car and in the custody of a traveler entering the Kingdom.
+(MENAFN- JUMMAR PR) Riyadh, 4 September 2023: The Zakat, Tax and Customs Authority was able to foil two attempts to smuggle 8,763 kilograms of the narcotic substance "Shabu," at Al Batha and King Khalid International Airport ports, which were discovered concealed in a private car and in the custody of a traveler entering the Kingdom.

 The Authority stated that during its initial attempt at Al-Batha Customs, it was able to thwart the smuggling of 6,497 kilograms of "Shabu", which were discovered concealed inside the roof cavity of one of the cars entering the port.